sdiehl/wiwinwlh/tutorial.md

 Flag                                 Description
 ----                                 ------------
--fwarn-tabs                          Emit warnings of tabs instead of spaces in the source code.
--fwarn-unused-imports                Warn about libraries imported without being used -fwarn-name-shadowing                Warn on duplicate names in nested bindings -fwarn-incomplete-uni-patterns       Emit warnings for incomplete patterns in lambdas or pattern bindings
+-fwarn-tabs                          Emit warnings of tabs instead of spaces in the source code -fwarn-unused-imports                Warn about libraries imported without being used -fwarn-name-shadowing                Warn on duplicate names in nested bindings -fwarn-incomplete-uni-patterns       Emit warnings for incomplete patterns in lambdas or pattern bindings